 During the pandemic, as we’ve all had to find more at-home activities to enjoy, the benefits of crafts have become more apparent.
 In fact, activities for seniors such as crafting have been shown to improve social, cognitive, and motor skills, while reducing anxiety and stress.
 Not only that, but they bring enjoyment and a sense of accomplishment, meaning, and purpose, especially when created to share with someone else.

-Our experts in home health in Phoenix and the surrounding areas have compiled some great activities to try:
+Our experts in home health care in Glendale, AZ and the surrounding areas have compiled some great activities to try:

 Cookies in a Jar

 Who doesn’t love homemade cookies?
 Get the whole family together and enjoy putting together these mason jar cookie mixes to share with friends and neighbors.
 Gather together a 1-quart canning jar for each mix, and then layer in the following ingredients, in the order they’re listed: